yoavrubin/streams/readme.md

 - cachingFactorialStream : generates a stream of factorials, but each element in the stream is calculated only once

-There are several functions that operate on generators, taking, droping, mapping and filtering
+In combinators.js there are functions that operate on streams

+In generators.js there are functions that take non stream elements and produce streams out of it